-- The training must be equivalent to a German certificate, that is, it must be recognized.
+- You must have completed at least two years of vocational training.
+The training must be equivalent to a German certificate, that is, it must be recognized.
 The rules in the federal or state Recognition Act create the necessary conditions for this.

 - There is a shortage of specialists in the German labour market with that particular occupation (so-called bottleneck occupation).
 The respective occupations are listed by the Federal Employment Agency in this positive list (PDF, 131 KB).

 The vocational recognition can already be applied for abroad, with or without a job offer.
 You can also enter the country if a period of practical work is required for recognition of your vocational certificate, for example, if there are other requirements that have to be met for recognition, such as an adaptation course or preparations for a test, which make this period of practical work necessary.

 After all requirements are fulfilled, an assessment is made whether a residence permit can be granted.

 Health personnel from those 57 countries in which, according to the findings of the World Health Organisation (WHO), there is likewise a lack of personnel, can only work in Germany if they have found a job themselves.
 The Ordinance amending the Employment Ordinance of 7 November 2013 rules out the recruitment and private placement of health workers from those countries.
 The German Federal Employment Agency will make bilateral agreements with the employment services in selected countries.
 Placement agreements already exist in the health care sector with such countries as the Philippines (March 2013) and Bosnia and Herzegovina (March 2013).